Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Computational conditions

-In the QPE simulations, we set the time length of the time evolution operator in eq. (\ref{eq:eq2}) to $t = 1.0$, and we used 10 ancillary qubits to read out the eigenphase.
-As the input wave function of the QPE, we examined the full-CI and the HF wave functions, to see the state dependence of the Trotter error.
-For the implementation of the controlled-time evolution operator, we used both the first-order and the second-order Trotter decompositions with $M$ = 1, 2, 5, and 10.
+In the QPE simulations, we set the time length of the time evolution operator in eq. (\ref{eq:eq2}) to $t = 1.0$.
+We used 10 ancillary qubits to read out the eigenphase for 4H/8H and 2H/4H clusters, and 8 ancillary qubits for the triple bond dissociation of acetylene.
+As input wave functions for the QPE, we examined both the full-CI and HF wave functions to assess the state dependence of the Trotter error.
+For the implementation of the controlled-time evolution operator, we utilized both the first-order and second-order Trotter decompositions with $M$ = 1, 2, 5, and 10.
 The Trotter error depends on the order of the Pauli strings.
-Unless otherwise stated, we used the magnitude ordering, where the Pauli strings are applied in the descending order of the absolute value of the corresponding coefficient, $|w_j|$.\cite{Tranter-2018} All the simulations were performed using our original Python3 code developed with the OpenFermion,\cite{OpenFermion} Cirq,\cite{Cirq} and cuQuantum\cite{cuQuantum} libraries.
-The Trotter-free time evolution as the reference is also implemented using the \texttt{expm} function in the SciPy library.\cite{SciPy}
+Unless otherwise stated, we employed magnitude ordering, where the Pauli strings are applied in descending order of the absolute value of the corresponding coefficient, $|w_j|$.\cite{Tranter-2018} All simulations were conducted using our custom Python3 code, developed with the OpenFermion,\cite{OpenFermion} Cirq,\cite{Cirq} and cuQuantum\cite{cuQuantum} libraries.
+For reference, the Trotter-free time evolution was implemented using the \texttt{expm} function in the SciPy library.\cite{SciPy}